pikvm/pikvm/pages/Community_FAQ.md

 - For the CSI Bridge, ❗No:exclamation:. there is not enough bandwidth in the CSI bus for that much data.
 1080p50 will max out the bandwidth
 - For the USB capture devices: Technically yes, but they will downsample to something smaller to meet the usb2.0 bandwidth limitations, so the source may be 4k, but the stream will not.

+### Why so much latency between the screen and target?
+- capture device
+- compression
+- network
+- decompression

 ### Is Pi-KVM an OS or its own Distro?
 - Yes and No, Other than the some repacking and patches, its heavly based off an existing [Arch Linux ARM](https://archlinuxarm.org/).